marxin/cvise/README.md

    Doing that, a reduction will typically end up faster, however, one may end up with a code snippet full of warnings that needs to be addresses after the reduction.

+1. Adding `-Wfatal-errors` to the interestingness test can speed up large reductions by causing the compiler to bail out quickly on errors, rather than trying to soldier on producing a result that is eventually discarded.